-According to the Content Marketing Institute, 70% of B2B marketers are creating more content than they did one year ago, even those who say they are least effective (58%) and those without any type of strategy (56%, 2015).
+According to the Content Marketing Institute, 70% of B2B marketers are creating more content than they did the previous year, even those who say they are least effective (58%) and those without any type of strategy (56%).

 To keep up with this frantic demand for content, it is easy to become lazy in our efforts to get a blog post written, published, and distributed.